 In 1989 I teamed up with a chap called Peter Bell, who invented the first plastic petrol jerry can, and out of nowhere I found myself with the opportunity to create a classic car workshop.
-The business was called Bell Classics and began as an Austin Healey specialist, until 2011 when it was sold to a good customer of mine.
+I began as an Austin Healey specialist, until 2011 when it was sold to a good customer of mine.

 Since then, the direction changed from Austin Healeys to Aston Martins and Ferraris, so I learned about these from the inside out, and later was lucky enough to work on a huge variety of cars – from a 1913 Rover, to creating one-off specials, such as a TVR based Jenson and a DB6 Volante.
 Over the years I have worked on painting, to full restorations, and everything in between.

-I continued working for Bell Classics up until mid 2017, but when they moved location, I decided to depart – but with Aaron, retained the original premises, where we are starting again from scratch.
+I continued working for my previous company up until mid 2017, but when they moved location, I decided to depart – but with Aaron, retained the original premises, where we are starting again from scratch.